 Laval David Dash - 1878 - 1928

 From childhood, Dash always wanted to work for himself.
-He was a southern black farmer and laborer born in the 19th century with a limited education.
+He was a southern black farmer and laborer born in the 19th century with limited education.
 What Dash did have going for him was a handsome, high-stepping horse.
 Dash purchased a surrey, a light four-wheeled two-seater commonly called a “hack” and began a taxi business.
 Dash’s Taxi Service was the first taxi business owned and operated by a black or white man in Orangeburg.
 When the automobile began to take the place of horse and surrey, Dash purchased a T-Model Ford.
 On Christmas Eve 1928, Mrs. Mattie Rufus Dash found her 50-year-old husband dead beside his car after having made his last pickup for the day.
 She stepped into her husband’s shoes and hired a driver until her oldest son, then 13, was granted special permission to chauffeur a taxi.
 Dash’s Taxi service grew to a 10-cab taxi fleet during the World War II era.

 Florella Fordham - 1880 - 1973

 Miss Fordham, daughter of Major John H. and Louisa Fordham, attended Claflin College, graduating in 1900.
 With sheer determination, and over her parents’ objections, she went to Hampton Institute in Virginia to get her nurses training.
-She came home to Orangeburg a R.N., the only one so highly trained in town.
-For years Miss Fordham was the only nurse doctors could call on to assist in home maternity cases . . . and for a time after she began practicing nursing, there was not even a hospital in Orangeburg.
+She came home to Orangeburg an R.N., the only one so highly trained in town.
+For years Miss Fordham was the only nurse doctors could call on to assist in-home maternity cases . . . and for a time after she began practicing nursing, there was not even a hospital in Orangeburg.
 In 1932, she became the resident nurse for SC State College.
 She stayed until 1952 when she retired - for the first time.
 Because she was still a very active woman, and the love of her profession, she allowed herself to be “re-activated” in 1953 when she went to Claflin, her Alma Mater, as the resident nurse.
 She retired from Claflin in 1959 after 56 years devoted to nursing.

 Mildred Roberts Lindsey Cooke - 1898 - 1967